|Mrs. Dorozinky's 8th Grade Class, 1984|

 On every other day, Madge DiPoala was a non-stop talker.
 A small, doughy banshee of a woman, Maggie kept up a steady commentary.
 She veered from complaining about the neighbors to the high price of bracciole.
 She'd make you sit and listen to turn-by-turn directions to places you'll never visit.
 She'd tell you the whole back-and-forth over a dime with the nun at the church tag sale.
 On every other day, Maggie had opinions except on the day that I asked her about what it was like to be a poor working single mom in 1950s America with immigrant parents.
 She had no opinion.
 In fact, she looked vaguely puzzled.
 It was as though she had lived on the outside of her own life, isolated in the neighborhood and distrusting anyone and everyone else.

 She hated black people.
 So much.
-And Chinese people and Indian people.
-She spewed such hateful words.
+And Chinese people and Indian people and Jewish people.
+My grandmother spewed such hateful words.
 I am scarred for life by my mean, angry grandmother.
-I have a lot to say about that, too, as soon as I can think of the words, and the right order to put them in...
+I have a lot to say about that, too, as soon as I can think of the words, and the right order to put them in...some day.

 Are You Paying Attention?

 Future grandkids (yours or not) will ask about what is happening right now.
 They'll look up from their 6th grade homework and ask their elders what it was like going to school in 2017, they'll ask what it was like before Trump.
-They'll have questions.
+They'll have questions about why so many cops shot and murdered so many black people.
+They'll ask why so many people died.
+They'll ask if you supported the people that shrugged and said "oh well" when injustices grew into violence.
 They'll ask what you thought, what you did, how you voted.
 Are you paying attention to what you think, what you are doing, and how you are voting?
-What's your story?